jay3332/jay3332/README.md

 - C++ / C
 - Java
 - SQL (Does this count?)

+**Currently working on:** [Terbium](https://github.com/TerbiumLang/Terbium) - The performant yet elegant and feature-packed programming language.
+Made with Rust.

 <!--
 ## Here are some projects I'm working on